Marcos-Roberto-Silva/TDD-Node-Live-Coding/documentation.md

 1. Get the last data group's event (end data and grade market end)
 2. Return status "active" if the event not finished yet.

-## Alternative flow: The event is on end edge
+## Alternative flow: The event is in end edge
 2. Return status "active"

 ## Alternative flow: Event is ended, in grade market period though